 For foaming products for which efficient vapor separators are required

-Ease of deposit removal through increased feed rates.
+Ease of scaling deposit removal through increased feed rates.

 As the feed liquid is fed to the bottom of the tubes and rises, heat is applied to the outer side of the tubes causing evaporation of the low boiling components to occur within the tubes.
 As the bubbles grow in size, the speed and turbulence of the liquid increases.